ChaoticGooose/Disk-Formater/README.md

 # Basic Disk Formatter

+> This project is on hold right now, I may return in the future.
+Theres still lots of wierdness in the bytes written which makes the volume unreadable

 **DO NOT USE THIS ON ANY SYSTEM YOU CARE ABOUT.
 THIS IS A WORK IN PROGRESS TOOL AND MAY DESTROY DATA.**
 **I AM NOT RESPONSIBLE FOR ANY DATA LOSS OR DAMAGE TO YOUR SYSTEM.**